MicrosoftDocs/powerapps-docs/powerapps-docs/user/form-filling-assistance.md

 > [!IMPORTANT]
 > - This feature is generally available in Dynamics 365 apps.
-> - This feature is a preview feature in Power Apps.
+> - This feature is in preview in Power Apps.
 >   - Preview features aren’t meant for production use and may have restricted functionality.
 >   - Preview features are available before an official release so that customers can get early access and provide feedback.
 > - Due to high demand, this feature may be unavailable intermittently.
 If the feature is unavailable, please try again later.

 ## Turn on form fill assistance

 Copilot assistance is available for all model-driven apps on the web where the [modern, refreshed look](modern-fluent-design.md) is turned on.
-Suggestions are generated for fields in main forms and quick create forms only.
+Suggestions are generated for fields only in main forms and quick create forms.
 The currently supported field types are text, numeric, choice, and date.
 Fields that have column security aren't currently supported.

 Languages supported are Arabic, Chinese (Simplified), Czech, Danish, Dutch, English (US), Finnish, French, German, Greek, Hebrew, Italian, Japanese, Korean, Norwegian (Bokmål), Polish, Portuguese (Brazil), Russian, Spanish, Swedish, Thai, and Turkish.